Top Tips to Support Your Skin Barrier – Skin Rocks

 5. Incorporate recovery days

 If you are using actives, be sure to incorporate recovery days into your routine.
 Recovery days are days where you do not use exfoliating or highly active ingredients - instead, you focus on nourishing and hydrating the skin.
 Depending on your skin type and propensity to sensitivity, you should allow at least 2-4 days for recovery and may wish to follow a skin cycling schedule if unsure.
+Want to know more about skin cycling?
+Click here to read our article on the Skin Rocks App.

 6. Introduce products gradually, one at a time